 Her lashes cast in nets and get

 you always knew this was forever.

 couldn’t help but trust.
 They’re flames;

 Kurt Cole Eidsvig

-Kurt Cole Eidsvig is an artist, poet, and writer who lives and works in Key West where he chases the ghosts of Bishop, Silverstein, Frost, Tennessee Williams and Hemingway on his beach cruiser bike whenever he gets the chance while speaking with an unapologetic Boston accent.
+Kurt Cole Eidsvig is an artist, poet, and writer who lives and works in Key West where he chases the ghosts of Bishop, Silverstein, Frost, Tennessee Williams, and Hemingway on his beach cruiser bike whenever he gets the chance while speaking with an unapologetic Boston accent.
 His artwork has been showcased in multiple gallery shows and exhibitions in Key West, Boston, Los Angeles, and Sydney.
 Poets Reading the News, Hanging Loose, Big Red & Shiny, ArtsAmerica, Examiner, and The Southeast Review have frequently published his poetry, criticism, and hybrid forms.
 Media outlets like The Boston Globe, The Improper Bostonian, NewPages, and BNN have reviewed and featured Kurt and his work, and he has earned writing awards from the Warhol Foundation/Creative Capital, The Massachusetts Cultural Council, The South Boston Literary Gazette, and The University of Montana.
-You can follow him on Instagram at @kceidsvig.
+You can learn more at www.EidsvigArt.com and follow him on Instagram at @kceidsvig.